Nathan Sobey

-Nathan Adam Sobey (born 14 July 1990) is an Australian professional basketball player for the Brisbane Bullets of the National Basketball League (NBL).
-He played college basketball for the University of Wyoming's Cowboys.
+Nathan Adam Sobey (born 14 July 1990) is an Australian professional basketball player for the South East Melbourne Phoenix of the National Basketball League (NBL).
+He played college basketball for the Wyoming Cowboys before debuting in the NBL in 2014 for the Cairns Taipans.
 He was a member of the Australian Boomers team that won bronze at the 2020 Tokyo Olympics.

 Early life

 Sobey was born in Warrnambool, Victoria.
 He attended Emmanuel College in Warrnambool and St Patrick's College in Ballarat.
 He is listed by Emmanuel College as being a member of their Class of 2008, but sources also indicate he attended and represented St Patrick's College in 2008.
-In 2010, he played for the Warrnambool Seahawks in the Big V Division One.
+He grew up playing for the Warrnambool Seahawks.

 College career

 Sobey moved to the United States in 2010 to play college basketball for Cochise College.
 During his freshman season, he averaged 7.9 points, 2.9 rebounds and 1.2 assists.
-As a sophomore in 2011–12, Sobey averaged 16.5 points, 6.9 rebounds, 2.5 assists and 1.8 steals per game.
+As a sophomore in 2011–12, he averaged 16.5 points, 6.9 rebounds, 2.5 assists and 1.8 steals per game.
 He earned First-Team All-Conference and First-Team All-Region honors.

 In April 2012, Sobey signed a National Letter of Intent to play for Wyoming in the NCAA Division I.

 As a junior in 2012–13, Sobey appeared in 32 games for the Cowboys and averaged 3.5 points and 1.0 rebounds in 13.3 minutes per game.
 On 26 February 2013 against Air Force, he scored a season-high 22 points in a career-high 31 minutes.

 As a senior in 2013–14, Sobey was one of two Cowboys to start all 33 games.
 He averaged 9.8 points, 3.4 rebounds and 1.9 assists in 30.2 minutes per game.
 He scored a career-high 33 points to go with four rebounds and three assists against Colorado State on 8 March 2014.